Planting flowering ornamental trees in your landscape can add beauty and color to your garden throughout the year.

 The canopy spread and form contribute to a tree’s aesthetic and practical value.

-Trees like the Flowering Dogwood (Cornus florida), a native species, have a wide canopy that can spread 20-30 feet, providing shade and habitat.
+The Flowering Dogwood (Cornus florida), a native species, features a wide canopy that can spread 20–30 feet, providing both shade and wildlife habitat.

 Foliage and Flower Characteristics